8 ways to help you grow your small business

 3. Ask customers for feedback to get to know them better

 “Customer feedback will always help to improve products or services and there is always a method of capturing this information,” Samantha explains.
-Create a profile for your business on Google, Yelp and TrustPilot to encourage reviews.
+Create a profile for your business on Google, Yelp and trustpilot-widget to encourage reviews.

 If you're worried about complaints, create a dedicated customer help email address, so they can contact you privately.
 If you get negative feedback, don't be afraid to ask for more information about the complaint or ask about wider issues the customer may have experienced.